Phew…. motherhood… the most rewarding yet challenging job there is, right?

 I’ll put a little note in my planner so that I know these are the days I will have to work extra hard at controlling my temper.

-Why are we so stressed out as moms?
+Read –> Why are moms so stressed out?
 It’s because of The Mental Load of Motherhood.

 Have a Good System For Getting Out the Door